-The Kaikohe Activities You Can’t Miss!
+The Activities in Kaikohe You Can’t Miss!

-Located in between the coast of Hokianga and the Bay of Islands, Kaikohe is a small town with a lot of history.
-The area is the home of the Ngapuhi, New Zealand’s largest iwi (tribe) and they were in the middle of the start of the Maori and European’s history together.
-This history is marked at the Hone Heke Memorial Park or at the Pioneer Village attraction packed with heritage buildings and amazing historical insights.
-On top of that, Kaikohe has many other amazing attractions, such as the Twin Coast Cycle Trail and some natural therapeutic hot pools.
+Straddled between the coast of Hokianga and the Bay of Islands, Kaikohe is a small town with a lot of history.
+The area is the home of the Ngapuhi, New Zealand’s largest iwi (tribe) which were in the middle of the start of the Māori and European history together.
+This history is marked at the Hone Heke Memorial Park or the Pioneer Village attraction packed with heritage buildings and amazing historical insights.
+On top of that, Kaikohe has many other amazing attractions, such as the Twin Coast Cycle Trail and the therapeutic Ngawha Springs.
 Find out what you could be doing in this list of things to do in Kaikohe.

 Location: The entire Twin Coast Cycle Trail starts in Opua and ends in Horeke, passing right through Kaikohe.

 2. Unwind in the Ngawha Springs Hot Pools

 Based in the centre of a geothermal hotbed and landscaped with Māori carvings and rock gardens, the Ngawha Springs Hot Pools provide a warm and soothing experience.
 Just take your pick out of one of the 16 small pools of 34-40°C (93-104°F) with varying mineral contents and some with bubbles to leave the skin rejuvenated.

 Location: 303 Ngawha Springs Road, Ngawha Spring, approximately 7 km (4 mi) from Kaikohe via State Highway 12.